AOC Defends Taylor Swift From Shady Music Execs

 They need to be reigned in. https://t.co/mSVeH718Hn

-For the most part, she’s hard at work sticking up for the working class with bills like the Loan Shark Prevention Act, which she worked on with Sen. Bernie Sanders and which would force credit card companies to lower the interest rates on consumer loans.
+For the most part, AOC is hard at work sticking up for the working class with bills like the Loan Shark Prevention Act, which she worked on with Sen. Bernie Sanders and which would force credit card companies to lower their interest rates on consumer loans.
 Going to bat for Swift — a millionaire pop princess — may seem like a curious choice, but in truth, it makes perfect sense: Ocasio-Cortez knows how to go viral.
 And one surefire way to go viral is to relate her policies to pop culture for her gigantic following.
 (Remember when she transformed progressive policies into Ariana Grande songs?)

-At the end of the day, though, she was also standing up for a fellow woman in the spotlight who has been mercilessly picked apart and berated when she’s just trying to get work done.
+At the end of the day, though, she was also standing up for a fellow woman in the spotlight who has been mercilessly picked apart and berated when she’s trying to get her work done.
 “I just want to be able to perform MY OWN music,” Swift wrote.
 “That’s it.”

 Advertisement